KarlaLG91/mk-cn.MOPS/README.md

 * Input data

- Sorted by genome coordinate BAM files
+ -Sorted by genome coordinate BAM files

- BED file for target baits.
+ -BED file for target baits.

  * Output data

 Files in .csv format including the levels of copy number found for each region.

  ````
 NOTE:  At least 6 samples are recommended for proper parameter estimation.
 [3]